One thing the batch language does not use is strongly typed variables.

 After all, one might ask, aren't environment variables that get an empty value discarded?

-That's right, but the so-called empty values still contain CR/LF pairs (Carriage Return/Line Feed, or "Enter"), so they will show up, even if they seem to have no value assigned.
+That's right, but WMIC behaves a bit quirky, and its supposedly empty values still contain CR/LF pairs (Carriage Return/Line Feed, or "Enter"), so they will show up, even if they seem to have no value assigned.

 to list all values we just stored: